Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 \subsubsection{Existing Datasets}

-Existing datasets refer mainly to two environments: Pipe-like and free-diffusion channels in fluid and air-based media.
+Existing datasets primarily address two environments: Pipe-like and free-diffusion channels in fluid and air-based media.
 For pipe-like channels, the authors in~\cite{hofmann2024openfoam} introduce a cylindrical water-filled duct designed to study steady-state flow conditions across various channel lengths.
-The molecules are released uniformly distributed over the channel's cross-section, propagate through the channel in a flow-dominated regime, and are counted by a cylindrical observing receiver.
-The authors benchmark their simulation results against \ac{PBS} and an analytical channel modeling approach.
-This dataset is accessible in~\cite{hofmann2023dataset_simulation} and also includes a template configuration for the OpenFOAM~\cite{weller1998tensorial} environment, making it easier to get started with the simulation tool.
+The authors benchmark their simulation results against \ac{PBS} and an analytical channel modeling approach, as accessible in~\cite{hofmann2023dataset_simulation}.

-The above dataset has also been extended in~\cite{zhou2024github} to cover not only the flow-dominated regime but also the dispersion and the mixed regimes~\cite{zhou2024diffusive}.
+The above dataset has also been extended in~\cite{zhou2024github} to cover not only the flow-dominated regime but also the dispersion and the mixed regimes.
 Furthermore, targeting healthcare applications for advanced plaque modeling~\cite{wietfeld2024advanced}, the work in~\cite{hofmann2024molecular} develops a dataset accessible in \cite{hofmann2024dataset_plaque}, using the \ac{CFD} solver OpenFOAM.
-A previously published dataset in~\cite{hofmann2023dataset_simulation} provides a framework for {MC} specific post-processing, i.e., utilizing Python to analyze the OpenFOAM simulation output, for example, in terms of the {CIR}.
+A previously published dataset in~\cite{hofmann2023dataset_simulation} provides a framework for {MC} specific post-processing, i.e., utilizing Python to analyze the OpenFOAM simulation output and evaluate the {CIR} of the \ac{MC} channel.

-The dataset in~\cite{gulec2024_zenodo} includes results from \ac{CFD} simulations performed in the proprietary ANSYS software to study the transmission of airborne pathogens in turbulent airflow environments.
-The simulations examine the spread of pathogen-laden droplets and aerosols, ``mimicking scenarios such as coughing-induced flows''~\cite{gulec2024_zenodo}.\footnote{The corresponding code for modeling {MC} scenarios is available as a GitHub repository in~\cite{gulec2024github}.} An overview and summary of all simulation results, along with a detailed explanation, can be found in~\cite{gulec2023computational}.
+The dataset in~\cite{gulec2024_zenodo} includes results from \ac{CFD} simulations performed using the proprietary ANSYS software to study the transmission of airborne pathogens in turbulent airflow environments.
+The simulations examine the spread of pathogen-laden droplets and aerosols, ``mimicking scenarios such as coughing-induced flows''~\cite{gulec2024_zenodo}.
+An overview and summary of all simulation results, along with a detailed explanation, can be found in~\cite{gulec2023computational}.